Minami189/LawBot/README.md

 type in "ollama pull llama3.1" and hit enter then wait for it to finish

-after that finishes, type in "ollama pull gpt-oss:120b-cloud"
+after that finishes, type in "ollama pull gpt-oss:120b-cloud" and hit enter

 # Composer